tsmitty11/portfolio-site/content/blog/how-this-graphic-designer-is-supercharging-advertising-design.md

 ## Make 2026 the year you supercharge your marketing team with a bad-ass, do-anything designer

 Tom Smith is available for retainer agreements.
-Get 40 hours per month for $3,000 USD (per month), which equates to roughly 40-60 tasks per month*.
+Get 40 hours per month for $3,000 USD (per month).

 Again, that’s for world-class design, animation, web development, brand adherence, company-wide editability, etc. Compare that to the cost of piece-mealing freelancers from across the web– not just the labor cost itself, but the cost of your time in vetting them, the cost of squashed/unusable assets, freelancer turnover.